How does this medication work? What will it do for me?

-Clindamycin - benzoyl peroxide should be applied to the affected skin areas twice daily, in the morning and before bedtime, after the skin has been washed, rinsed with warm water, and gently patted dry.
+Clindamycin - benzoyl peroxide should be applied to the affected skin areas twice daily, in the morning and before bedtime.
+Wash your skin, rinse with warm water, gently pat dry, and then apply the medication.
 Avoid contact with eyes, nostrils, mouth, and sensitive skin.
 If contact does occur, rinse with plenty of cool tap water.
 Wash your hands before and after using this medication.

 It is important to use this medication exactly as prescribed by your doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 Store this medication at room temperature, keep the jar tightly closed and keep out of the reach of children.
 Discard any unused gel after 90 days.